 Q: What areas do you service?

-A. We service the Metro Detroit area.
-We have several locations throughout Westland, Romulus, Livonia, Taylor, Lincoln Park and Detroit areas.
-Licensed facilities and SIL Residential Facilities.
+A. We service Metro Detroit and surrounding areas.
+We have several locations throughout Westland, Romulus, Livonia, Taylor, and the Detroit area.
+Licensed facilities in Livonia MI. and Plymouth MI.

 Q: How does CTC deal with severe behavioral issues?